SFU-CMPT-201/a2-pub/README.md

   and will print each entry in that directory, each on a separate line.
 If the entry is a file it will print its size (just the size, not the file name).
 If the entry is a directory it will print how many items are in that directory (just how many items there are, not the directory name).

+### Submission

+Make sure you use git to push all the scripts you wrote and files/directories you created, including `.nvim/`, for grading.

 # Next steps